What Are The Beliefs of PV?

 First, we’d like you to attend for 6 months before considering membership; make sure that Pleasant Valley is for you.

-Second, it is required that you attend the membership class.
-Please watch the PV Happenings for the date.
-This is a two-hour class designed to answer the basics of who we are, what we are called to do, and how you can come alongside and become a participating member.
+Second, it is required that you attend our four Made Alive discipleship classes plus the PV 101 Membership Class.
+Please watch the PV Happenings and announcements for the dates.
+Class teach our 4 grace anchors and how you can come alongside and become a participating member.

 Finally, a recommendation is made to the Board.
 At their next meeting, the Board will take a vote on your request and you will be notified by letter of your membership.